Thelastpoet/mpesa-cost/README.md

 ## License

 This project is licensed under the GNU General Public License (GPL) version 3.
+Data source is You can see and use the application at [https://nasonga.com/mpesa-charges/](https://nasonga.com/mpesa-charges/).